PL 101H: Introduction to Philosophy

 PL 342H: History of Philosophy: 20th Century

 Development of philosophical analysis and existentialism as the two main philosophical movements of the 20th century.
-May be taken more than once for credit with focus on different philosophers.
 Prerequisites: PL 232H, PL 235H, or permission of instructor.

 PL 348H: Philosophical Theology

 A philosophical study of the nature of God and the relation of God and world, based on readings from early Greek philosophy to the present.
 Prerequisite: some background in philosophy or religion.

 PL 349G: Native American Thought

 This course focuses on the nature of Native American thought; explores the differing assumptions, methods, and teachings connected with the pursuit of wisdom, with special attention to metaphysics and ethics.

 PL 360H: Philosophy of Science

 Recent controversies on the scientific explanation between formal logical analysis and the informal, heuristic approach.
 Analysis of laws and theories.
 Examples from the history of science.
 Offered alternate years.